AnkitSaiyan/angular-design/README.md

 The library uses a combination of the DfmLocalizationService and custom pipes to dynamically change the locale of the app without having to refresh the entire app.

 The DfmLocalizationService is used to set the locale of the app.
 Use the function setCurrentLocale(locale: string) to change the locale.
 Any locale can be set but it must be registered first, to register a locale refer to the angular documentation.
-The library will register the following locales automatically:
-- nl
-- nl-BE
-- fr-BE

 DfmLocalizationService will get the locale_id to use as the locale on app launch.